 In 2006 the University spent $2.5 million on a performance contract that installed energy and water saving devices on campus.
 The energy conservation measures included more efficient lighting systems including room occupancy sensors and more efficient fluorescent bulbs, flow regulators on faucets, shower heads and fixtures and various central heating/cooling plant improvements.
 The savings will pay back the cost of the project in 10 years and avoided the release of over 2,000 metric tons of carbon dioxide equivalent.

 In 2009 the University established a temperature regulation policy to reduce energy consumption.
-The maximum temperature during the heating season is 68 degrees Fahrenheit and the minimum cooling season temperature is 74 degrees.
+The maximum temperature during the heating season is 68 to 72 degrees Fahrenheit and the minimum cooling season temperature is 74 degrees.

 In 2010 a number of energy reduction goals were set: To reduce utility costs by $1 million by 2011and to reduce the amount of energy used per square foot by 25% by 2013.
 The goals set in the W&L Climate Action Plan are to reduce the University's carbon footprint 20% by 2020 and reach carbon neutrality by 2050.